alanngo/mongodb/mongo/README.md

 # b). set up mongodb connection by defining host and port
 mongo = MongoDB(
     database=DATABASE, # the database name you want to use
-    docs=COLLECTIONS, # collections you want to store in the db host=HOST, # server host
+    collections=COLLECTIONS, # collections you want to store in the db host=HOST, # server host
     port=PORT # server port
     )